ElenaChes/Node-Js-Express-MVC-Web-App/README.md

 # Node Js & Express MVC Web app.

 A college project in Node JS using Express and MongoDB.<br>
-Description: a basic "travel agency" website.
+Description: a basic "travel agency" website with permission management and two user types.

 # Installation